Probing transition rates, nuclear moments and electric dipole polarizability in nobelium using multireference FSRCC and PRCC theories: Results and Discussion

 In Table \ref{transition_rate}, we present our results on E1 transition amplitudes and corresponding transition rates for $^1S_{0}$ $\rightarrow$ $^3P_{1}$ and $^1S_{0}$ $\rightarrow$ $^1P_{1}$ transitions in No. The transition rate is derived from the reduced matrix elements using the relation

-where $S_{\rm E1} = |\langle {^1}S_0||E1||{^3}P_1 / {^1}P_1\rangle|^2$ is the transition line strength in atomic units computed using FSRCC, and $\lambda$ is the corresponding wavelength in angstrom.
-To quantify different electron correlations, contributions from Breit, QED and perturbative triples are provided separately.
+where $S_{\rm E1} = |\langle {^1}S_0||E1||{^3}P_1 / {^1}P_1\rangle|^2$ is the transition line strength in atomic units computed using FSRCC theory, and $\lambda$ is the corresponding wavelength in angstrom.
+To quantify different electron correlations, contributions from Breit, QED and perturbative triples are provided separately in the table.
 Experimentally, the transition rate for $^1S_{0}$ $\rightarrow$ $^1P_{1}$ transition was measured for the first time using an atom-at-a-time laser resonance ionization spectroscopy \cite{laatiaoui-16}.
-However, to the best of our knowledge, there are no experimental results on transition rate for $^1S_{0}$ $\rightarrow$ $^3P_{1}$ transition.
-Our result, $2.11\times10^8 s^{-1}$, for $^1S_{0}$ $\rightarrow$ $^1P_{1}$ transition is within the experimental error bar.
-As evident from the Table \ref{transition_rate}, previous calculations exhibit a large variation.
-Calculations \cite{liu-07} and \cite{indelicato-07} use the same MCDF method; however, the reported transition rates differ from each other approximately by 30\%.
-The reason for this could be the inherent limitations associated with the choice of configuration space in MCDF theory.
+However, to the best of our knowledge, there are no experimental results on the transition rate for $^1S_{0}$ $\rightarrow$ $^3P_{1}$.
+Our result, $2.11\times10^8 s^{-1}$, for $^1S_{0}$ $\rightarrow$ $^1P_{1}$ is within the experimental error bar.
+As evident from the table, previous calculations exhibit a large variation.
+Calculations \cite{liu-07} and \cite{indelicato-07} use the same MCDF method; however, the reported transition rates differ from each other $\approx$ by 30\%.
+The reason for this could be the inherent limitations associated with the choice of configuration space in MCDF calculations.
 Another theoretical study \cite{borschevsky-07} reports a transition rate of 5.0 $\times$ 10$^{8}$ s$^{-1}$ using relativistic configuration-interaction (RCI) method, which exceeds our value by more than a factor of two.
-This discrepancy could be attributed to the inaccurate treatment of electron correlation in RCI than FSRCC theory.
-For $^1S_{0}$ $\rightarrow$ $^3P_{1}$ transition, to the best of our knowledge, there is no experimental data in the literature.
+This discrepancy could be attributed to the incomplete treatment of electron correlation in RCI compared to FSRCC.
+For $^1S_{0}$ $\rightarrow$ $^3P_{1}$, to the best of our knowledge, there is no experimental data in the literature.
 From theory calculations, however, there is a single result using MCDF calculation \cite{indelicato-07}.
 Our FSRCC transition rate, 0.07 $\times$ 10$^{8}$ s$^{-1}$, is smaller than MCDF value, 1.1$\times$ 10$^{8}$ s$^{-1}$ \cite{indelicato-07}.

 Fig. \ref{fig_unperturbed}(c) shows the contributions from Breit, self-energy, vacuum polarization and perturbative triples corrections to the transition rates.
 We observed a maximum cumulative contribution of $\approx$ 0.02\% from Breit and QED to the transition rates.
 The contribution from perturbative triples is, however, observed to be very large.
 It contributes $\approx$ 10\% and -4\% to the transition rates of $^3P_{1}$ and $^1P_{1}$ states, respectively.
 To the best of our knowledge, none of the previous theory calculations on transition rates of No incorporate the corrections from triple excitations.